zwazoe/router-post/README.md

  Now, such a complex router is simplified and dried up using router-post:

- 6. Now, lets focus the following
+ - Now, lets focus the following
  ````
 	routerPost.findPostOne(Place, [ data, req, res ], { id: data.id }, []);
  ````

- First, I have to pass the model which is Place.
- Then, inside an array, I pass in data, req, res. data is the data that I am saving.
-Req and Res are being passed in order to obviosly make requests and also responses.

- Next, I pass in id: data.id.

- The third argument is to identify what it is that I am passing.
-Whatever logic you would pass in order to find and post one, you could do it here.
-As for me, I only want to find by id.
+The first argument is the actual model.

+The second argument is an array that includes data, requests and responses.

+The third argument is the condition.
+If there is an id that matched data.id, we should update instead of create.
+If not, we should create.

- 7. Lets say you want to add additional fields.
+ - Lets say you want to add additional fields.
 Fields that you are not getting from the datasource (req.body).

  if you want to add an additional field to the data.
 Let's say you want to created to default updated_at to Date.now().
  You will do the following: